-Performance measure ROIC will continue to be the performance measure used to determine LTI awards, however the number of shares that will vest to LTI participants will now be subject to the four-year average ROIC enjoyed by the Company over the Performance Period compared with hurdles set in advance by the Board.
-The four-year average ROIC will be determined as follows: Four-year average ROIC = Cumulative 4 year NOPAT/Cumulative 4 year Invested Capital Further discussion of the calculation of ROIC is included in Section 4.4 Vesting hurdle The amount of shares that vest at the end of the Performance Period will be determined by reference to the following hurdles set by the Board.
-4 year average ROIC achievement % of maximum LTI opportunity Less than 12% Nil Less than 12% Nil Between 12% and 18% Pro-rata between 67% & 100% 18%+ The hurdle rates noted above have not charged from FY19, however performance between 12% and 18% is now pro-rated, 18%+ The hurdle rates noted above have not charged from FY19, however performance between 12% and 18% is now pro-rated, rather than a step function, to better align outcomes for participants with shareholders.
-In the past the rewards for each level of performance have been expressed as a percentage of the on-target amount, rather than the maximum (i.e. 12% ROIC meant a grant of 100% of the on-target LTI).
-While the above table moves to the more widely used percentage of maximum format, the amounts on offer as a percentage of FAR at each level of performance have not charged.
-Vesting period All shares will vest, subject to performance, four years after the grant date.
-Holding lock As no shares will vest for four years from Grant Date under the revised LTI and in recognition of the introduction of a minimum shareholding policy for KMP, a holding lock will no longer apply to shares issued under the revised LTI.
-Shares that vest under LTI plans up to and including FY19 will continue to be subject to the holding locks in place under previous LTI plans.
-Dividends To provide KMP with greater alignment to shareholder returns, including dividends, any shares that vest under the revised LTI (FY20 onwards) will include the value of dividends that have accrued on those shares since the grant date.
+Г T Maximum LTI Opportunity the Managing Director of 180% of FAR and for the rest of I remain unchanged in FY20, despite a fall in the as noted above.
+Grant date A grant under the LTI for FY20 is expected to be made in August 2019.
+Rights granted under the LTI at this time will vest after four years in November 2023, subject to meeting Performance Measures and continued service.
+LTI grant value An amount equal to the maximum will vest subject to performance.
+LTI opportunity will be granted to each LTI participant and The number of Rights to be issued to KMP will be determined using the following formula: (FAR x Maximum LTI Opportunity)/VWAP day Volume Weighted Average Price to the Grant date.
+Performance period rmance will be measured over four consecutive years with the LTI grant is made.
+For grants made in FY20, the - FY23 inclusive.
+Performance measure the number of shares that will vest rmance measure used to determine LTI awards, however to LTI participants will now be subject to the four-year npany over the Performance Period compared with rd.
+The four-year average ROIC will b e determined as follows: Four-year average ROIC = Cumulative 4 year NOPAT/Cumulative 4 year Invested Further discussion of the calculation on of ROIC is included in Section 4.4 Vesting hurdle The amount of shares that vest at reference to the following hurdles the end of the Performance Period will be determined by set by the Board.
+4 year average ROIC achievement % of maximum LTI opportunity Less than 12% Between 12% and 18% Nil Pro-rata between 67% & 100% 18%+ 100% e not changed from FY19, however performance between ther than a step function, to better align outcomes for vel of performance have been expressed as a percentage in the maximum (i.e. 12% ROIC meant a grant of 100% of While the above table moves to the more widely used percentage of maximum format, the amounts on offer as a percentage of FAR at each level of performance have not changed.
+Vesting period All shares will vest, subject to perfo ormance, four years after the grant date.
+Holding lock rs from Grant Date under the revised LTI and in minimum shareholding policy for KMP, a holding lock will under the revised LTI.
+Shares that vest under LTI plans u holding locks in place under previo up to and including FY19 will continue to be subject to the ous LTI plans.

+Dividends To provide KMP with greater alignment to shareholder returns, including dividends, any shares that vest under the revised LTI (FY20 onwards) will include the value of dividends that have accrued on those shares since the grant date. ----------- --